r-devel/translations/Conventions-for-translations.md

 ## Translation workflow
 - The team leader(s) of a particular language is(are) the initial [dedicated reviewer(s)](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers).
-- For adding new people to a language, please reach out to Gergely Daróczi and/or Michael Chirico.
+- For adding new people to a language, please reach out to Gergely Daróczi and/or Michael Chirico via the `#core-translation` channel on the r-devel slack workplace.
 - Peer review workflow https://docs.weblate.org/en/latest/workflows.html#peer-review
 - Translation
 - Updating glossary